sean-lamont/bait/_docs/experiments.md

 file as a base for the experiment, with default configurations for the specific experiment.
 For example, `configs/tacticzero/tactic_zero.yaml` defines the specific tactics used in TacticZero, as well as default values for the number of steps `max_steps`, number of epochs etc.
-This configuration should inherit some or all of the configurations under `configs/base`, which define how directories, checkpoints and logging are managed.
+This configuration can inherit the configurations in `configs/base`, which define common options such as how directories, checkpoints and logging are managed.

 Within a config subdirectory, specific datasets and models can be further configured from the base.